 - Improve the provided Service using anonymous and aggregated data

-- Enforce our contractual rights with our participating publishers.
+- Enforce our contractual rights with sites in the Scroll network.

-Additionally, we use Google Analytics and other, similar services to help us analyze and understand usage of the Services and on our participating publisher sites.
+Additionally, we use Google Analytics and other similar services to help us analyze and understand usage of the Services and on our participating sites.

-What participating publishers may and may not collect
+What Scroll network sites may and may not collect

-Participating publishers may also collect certain PII about Scroll subscribers that access their sites via the Scroll Network for purposes of providing this access.
-However, our agreements prohibit participating publishers from disclosing your PII to unaffiliated third parties, such as for marketing purposes or online advertising.
+Participating sites may also collect certain PII about Scroll members that access their sites via the Scroll Network for purposes of providing this access.
+However, our agreements prohibit participating sites from disclosing your PII to unaffiliated third parties, such as for marketing purposes or online advertising.

 What information we share and why

-We share usage data about our subscribers on the Scroll Network and the Services with participating publishers and partners in four ways:
+We share usage data about our members on the Scroll Network and the Services with participating sites and partners in four ways:

-- Monthly payments - We pay participating publishers each month based on how much you and other Scroll subscribers consume their content.
-To explain these payments, we provide them with anonymized data as to what percentage of each subscriber’s time is spent viewing their content for each month.
+- Monthly payments—We pay participating sites each month based on how much you and other Scroll members consume their content.
+To explain these payments, we provide them with data as to what percentage of each anonymized subscriber’s time is spent viewing their content for each month.

-- Aggregated Anonymous data – We also provide participating publishers aggregated anonymous user data regarding their performance, in total and by individual piece of content, compared to other participating publishers.
+- Aggregated Anonymous data—We also provide participating sites aggregated anonymous user data regarding their performance, in total and by individual piece of content, compared to other participating sites.
 For example, we may tell News Today that their average time per article is 0:45 which is in the 85th percentile of the Scroll network.
-These metrics help them project how much money they may earn from Scroll, understand how their content is performing as compared to their peers and competitors, and create and serve better content to improve subscribers’ engagement.
+These metrics help them project how much money they may earn from Scroll, understand how their content is performing as compared to their peers and competitors, and create and serve better content to improve member engagement.

-- Your PII only with your permission - If you want to share any personal information, including your browsing history across our network, with our partners, we will give you the ability to authorize that.
+- Your PII only with your explicit permission—If you want to share any personal information, including your browsing history across our network, with our partners, we will give you the ability to authorize that.
 We will also give you tools to manage what you’ve authorized so that you can stop sharing that data at any point.
 At that time, the partner is contractually required to delete any data you’ve shared through Scroll.